kostuk42/CanvaS/README.md

 # CanvaS
  simply graphic editor

  Field for drawing is limited by yellow dashed line, type of cursor 'crosshair'.
+ Draw up with left mouse button.
+Erase with right mouse button or button 'ERASER' of nav.menu

 Navigation menu:

+ERASER: first click ativates erasing mode of MLB second click - inactivates.

 RADIUS: allows to choose radius of brush in range from 1 to 99px;